Eero Haapalainen: Early years

-Eero Haapalainen was born in the town of Kuopio in eastern Finland.
+Eero Haapalainen was born on 27 October 1880 in the town of Kuopio in eastern Finland.
 His father Aaro was a carpenter and the mother, Wilhelmiina Kinnunen, a housewife who earned extra income as a seamstress for the shop of the author and social activist Minna Canth.
-Parents wanted him to become a priest, but after graduating from the Kuopio Lyceum, Haapalainen studied for two years in a business college and entered the Helsinki University Faculty of Law in 1901.
-In Helsinki, he was afflicted with the labor movement and joined the Sawmill Workers' Union and the Social Democratic Party of Finland.
-Due to lack of money, Haapalainen was not able to finish his studies and left the university in 1904.
-In 1903–1906, Haapalainen worked in the Social Democratic newspaper Työmies in Helsinki, and in 1907 he was the editor of Työ in Vyborg.
+Haapalainen's parents wanted him to become a priest, but after graduating from the Kuopio Lyceum, he studied for two years in a business college and entered the Helsinki University Faculty of Law in 1901.
+In Helsinki, he became involved with the labour movement and joined the Sawmill Workers' Union and the Social Democratic Party of Finland.
+In 1904, Haapalainen was not able to finish his studies due to lack of money and left the university.
+From 1903 to 1906, Haapalainen worked in the Social Democratic newspaper Työmies in Helsinki, and in 1907 he was the editor of Työ in Viipuri.

-During the 1905 general strike, Haapalainen was one of the leading Red Guard organizers in Helsinki.
+Haapalainen was one of the leading Red Guard organizers in Helsinki during the 1905 general strike.
 A year later, he was the delegate of the Finnish Social Democratic Party at the 4th Congress of the Russian Social Democratic Labour Party in Stockholm.
 In the summer of 1906, Haapalainen represented Finnish Social Democrats in the underground Bolshevik committee planning the Sveaborg rebellion.
 In April 1907, Haapalainen was elected as the first chairman of the Finnish Trade Union Federation (SAJ) which was founded in the Tampere Workers' Hall.
-Haapalainen was expelled from the office in 1911 due to his drinking problem.
-Haapalainen now became a writer, he published and translated several books and articles focusing in trade unionism and cooperatives.
-Haapalainen also worked as an editor for the SAJ released monthly.
-In 1914, he served three months for political agitation.
+Haapalainen was expelled from the office in 1911 due to his alcoholism.
+Haapalainen became a writer, publishing and translating several books and articles focusing in trade unionism and cooperatives.
+He also worked as an editor for the SAJ newsletter released monthly.
+In 1914, he served three months in prison for political agitation.